ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 ---
 layout: post
-title: How Wiremock and Docker can ease the microservices pipeline pain
+title: How WireMock, Docker and K8s can ease the microservices pipeline pain
 date: 2018-02-13
 header_image: public/microservices-wiremock.jpg
 header_position: center
 category: tech-stories
 tags: ["microservices", "testing", "continuous delivery"]
-authors: ["Jan, Benjamin"]
+authors: ["Benjamin", "Jan"]
 ---

 In our microservices architecture we are keen on testing our system to make sure that it is working fine on every layer.
-Therefore, we have local unit tests, local integration test but also a global test suite which validates the interplay of several services.
+Therefore, we have local unit tests, local integration test but also a global test suite which validates the interplay of several services in the backend.

 In the days of the internet, such a platform is not a self-contained system but rather comes to life through the communication with external services.
-For example, we integrate third-parties like intercom to provide a better user experience, google shopping to advertise products externally, or amazon marketplaces to sell elsewhere as well.
+For example, we integrate third-parties like intercom to provide a direct customer service, google shopping to advertise products externally, or amazon marketplaces to sell elsewhere as well.

 These sometimes insufficiently reliable connections are tricky to stabilize or even create throughout the build and deployment phases until production.
-Hence, we decided to use [wiremock](http://wiremock.org) so that we can take away some pain in our continuous delivery pipeline by mocking some APIs.
+Hence, we decided to use [WireMock](http://wiremock.org) so that we can take away some pain in our continuous delivery pipeline by mocking APIs.

-This article outlines the steps how we integrated an automated solution including some design decisions along the way.
+This article outlines the steps how we integrated our WireMock solution including some design decisions along the way.

 ## General workflow

-The diagram shows our pipeline, which consists basically of four stages.
+The diagram below shows a simplified draft our pipeline including our solution, which consists basically of four stages.
+The build stage happens decoupled for each service.
+The acceptance stage then consolidates the different origins but has the capability to run parallelized.
-The acceptance stage is parallelized and one of the most often failures are caused by call timeouts to external services when the API test suite is run.
+In this stage the API test suite runs are the cause of the most often failures due to timeouts and limitations of instable external services.
+This shortcomings have been work around with the integration of WireMock.
-The integration of wiremock consists of 6 parts, which will be in the next sections.
+Our current implementation consists of 6 parts, which will be outlined in the next sections.

-{% image_custom image="/assets/img/pages/blog/images/blog-microservices-pipeline-wiremock.png" width="50" %}
+{% image_custom image="/assets/img/pages/blog/images/blog-microservices-pipeline-wiremock.png" width="100" %}

-## Part 1: Generate Wiremock Stubs
+## Part 1: Generate WireMock Stubs

-In the build stage (also locally and during Pull request tests) our microservice fires against the real API of the external service.
+In the build stage (also locally and during pull request tests) our microservice fires against the real API of the external service.
+Our mission is to record the send out requests and their corresponding response from the external API.
-Here we want to record what requests were accepted and how the repsonse in particular looks like.
-This data will be saved as Wiremock stubs.
+This data will then be persisted as WireMock stubs.

 To achieve this goal we needed to create several classes in a new `wiremock` integration test package of our microservice.
-First we need to launch the wiremock server which acts as a proxy inbetween of our microservice and the external API.
+First we need to launch the WireMock server which acts as a proxy inbetween of our microservice and the external API.

 ```java
 public class TemplatedMappingsRecorder implements RequestListener {